adamliter/simplicity_bias/README.md

 difficulties.
 In yet another subsequent testing session, the participant numbers 120–137 were used.
 The data for participant 125 was lost due to difficulties.
 The participant numbers 58–99 and 106–119 were never used.

+## Analysis scripts

+There is an analysis script for each of the Experiments, 1, 2, and 3.
+These scripts reproduce the figures, tables, and analyses reported in our paper.

+Moreover, we also report several Monte Carlo simulations (see paper for details).
+These simulations can be recreated exactly with the code in `analysis/mc_simulations.R`.
+They are recreated exactly due to a random seed being set; if you'd like to conduct different simulations, change lines 226, 236, 246, 256, 269, 279, 289, and 299 of the code.

 <!-- links -->
 [git-lfs]: https://git-lfs.github.com/
 [git-hooks]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks